isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_packet_pool_delete"></a>nx_packet_pool_delete

-Elimina pool di pacchetti creato in precedenza
+Eliminare il pool di pacchetti creato in precedenza

 ### <a name="prototype"></a>Prototipo